fivdi/pigpio/doc/gpio.md

 #### servoWrite(pulseWidth)
 - pulseWidth - pulse width in microseconds, an unsigned integer, 0 or a number in the range 500 through 2500

-Starts servo pulses on the GPIO, 0 (off), 500 (most anti-clockwise) to 2500 (most clockwise).
+Starts servo pulses at 50Hz on the GPIO, 0 (off), 500 (most anti-clockwise) to 2500 (most clockwise).
 Returns this.

 #### getServoPulseWidth()
 Returns the servo pulse width setting on the GPIO.